-- declaring a quorum (or the absence of one); - counting and declaring all votes; - deciding points of order; - appointing House Members to select and conference committees; - exercising additional committee appointment authority under party conference rules; - making appointments to fill temporary vacancies in House administrative offices; - appointing the Chair of the Committee of the Whole and the Speaker pro tempore; and - signing all bills and resolutions passed by the House.
+- administering the oath of office to Members; - recognizing Members for the purpose of speaking or making motions; - referring bills and resolutions to committees; - putting questions to a vote of Members; - declaring a quorum (or the absence of one); - counting and declaring all votes; - deciding points of order; - appointing House Members to select and conference committees; - exercising additional committee appointment authority under party conference rules; - making appointments to fill temporary vacancies in House administrative offices; - appointing the chair of the Committee of the Whole and the Speaker pro tempore; and - signing all bills and resolutions passed by the House.

-Traditionally, the Speaker has no formal committee assignments, but serves as an ex officio member of the Permanent Select Committee on Intelligence.3 The Speaker infrequently votes or participates in floor debate.
-Although not prescribed in any formal way, the Speaker is the principal spokesperson for the House and, oftentimes, for the party, taking a leading role in negotiations with the Senate and President.
+Traditionally, the Speaker has no formal committee assignments, but serves as an ex officio member of the Permanent Select Committee on Intelligence.
+The Speaker infrequently votes or participates in floor debate.
+Although not prescribed in any formal way, the Speaker is the